autumnleaves123/info-2300-final-project/documents/team-contract.md

 2. To what goals do we all commit?

-    * sustaining website
+    * Create a website that can easily be maintained by the client
-    * do work in a timely manner
+    * Complete weekly milestones and final submission in a timely manner

 3. What are our “ground rules”?
 (Don't make an exhaustive list—stick with just a few.)